marcelotk15/UsersRegister-TeamSpeak3/README.md

 In my case is:
 `*/5 * * * * php /home/ts3server/ts3register/register.php`
-The script run every 5 minutes.
+The script run every 5 in 5 minutes.

 Logical that you needs the installed php, if you have not installed: